divya-gopinath/chatterbox/README.md

 Or go to <https://agile-citadel-17828.herokuapp.com/>.

-Runs on modern web browsers: Chrome, Firefox, Edge.
-Tested on Windows and Mac.
+Runs on Chrome, Firefox, and Edge.
+Tested on Windows, Linux, and Mac.
 Works best in a well-lit area, with the laptop on a desk or table so that the webcam is closer to eye level than it would be from a user's lap.

 ### Running the Python Chat